harvester/docs/docs/rancher/cloud-provider.md

 Description: The Harvester cloud provider used by the guest cluster in Harvester provides a CSI interface and cloud controller manager (CCM) which implements a built-in load balancer.
 ---

 [RKE1](./node/rke1-cluster.md) and [RKE2](./node/rke2-cluster.md) clusters can be provisioned in Rancher using the built-in Harvester Node Driver.
-Harvester provides [load balancer](#load-balancer-support) and [cluster Persistent Storage](./csi-driver.md) support to the guest Kubernetes cluster.
+Harvester provides [load balancer](#load-balancer-support) and Harvester cluster [storage passthrough](./csi-driver.md) support to the guest Kubernetes cluster.

 In this page we will learn: